-TRAX systems support magnetic tape files; all COBOL operations concerned with magnetic tape are fully supported by the compiler, including the MULTIPLE-FILE TAPE clause and the CLOSE REEL [WITH NO REWIND] clause.
+All PDP-11 operating systems support magnetic tape files; all COBOL operations concerned with magnetic tape are fully supported by the compiler, including the MULTIPLE-FILE TAPE clause and the CLOSE REEL [WITH NO REWIND] clause.
+(RSTS/E does not support multi-reel files.)

-6.4.3 Line Printer
+6.4.3 Card Reader and Line Printer

-COBOL programs can use both a support terminal and a line printer as I/O devices.
+COBOL programs can use both the card reader and the line printer as I/O devices.